-Delhi Police raid homes of ‘The Wire’ editors Siddharth Varadarajan, MK Venu, Jahnavi Sen
+Delhi Police search ‘The Wire’ office, homes of Siddharth Varadarajan and three other editors

 Meta is the parent firm of Instagram.

-Besides Varadarajan, Venu and Sen, the FIR had named another editor of The Wire, Sidharth Bhatia.

 On its part, The Wire has claimed that it had been deceived by a member of its investigative team.
-On October 29, the digital publication filed a complaint against researcher Devesh Kumar, who had worked on the Meta articles, claiming that he “fabricated and supplied documents, emails and other material such as videos with a view to damaging The Wire and its reputation.”
+On October 29, the digital publication filed a police complaint against researcher Devesh Kumar, who had worked on the Meta articles, claiming that he “fabricated and supplied documents, emails and other material such as videos with a view to damaging The Wire and its reputation.”

 ‘The Wire’ vs Meta controversy